OpenDreamKit/OpenDreamKit.github.io/meetings/2019-10-30-Luxembourg/ProjectReview/WP2.md

 - **Community building**: Organizing workshops and conferences to reinforce our communities
 - **Training**: Widespread our shared technical knowledge especially concerning new OpenDreamKit development
 - **Dissemination and outreach**: communicate about our achievments, foster larger communities
 - **Exploitation**: make effective use of OpenDreamKit development in science and research

 ---
 ## Communication

-**How to convey what has been done by the OpenDreamKit project?** We describe technichal solutions through various use cases.
+**How to convey what has been done by the OpenDreamKit project?** We describe technical solutions through various use cases.

 ![](../images/usecases.png)